 - "Is this our first fight?
 I'm willing to admit I was wrong if you are."

-- "I'll give you a pass for ghosting me if you can tell me the best pizza place in town.
+- "I'll give you a pass for ghosting me if you can tell me the best pizza spot in town.
 Your move."

 Examples: